sammollineaux/three-trios/README.txt

 5. Display - TextView
 The TextView provides a simple, text-based display of the game state, showing the grid with player-owned cells and the current player’s hand of cards.

+-- PART 2 --

+1. One of the first interfaces that was added was the ReadOnlyThreeTriosModel interface and this was to make sure that the view would not be able to be mutated.

+2. Then I created 3 different interfaces for the view.
+These interfaces do not have any use yet but will allow for flexibility in the future.
+The first interface was made for the Frame while the other 2 deal with the grid panels and the hand panels.

+3. Last new class was the view, and this handles loading the grid, the hands, and the colors.

+4. I also had to add new methods to my Game class to ensure that the model view had the functionality it needed to run.